-Elective Courses (9 hours)
+Elective Courses (6 hours)

-Students select a minimum of nine hours of elective course work.
+Students select a minimum of six hours of elective course work.
 Students may take either 500-level or, with the permission of the instructor, 600-level courses.
 In consultation with the thesis committee, the student will select elective coursework related to his/her areas of interest.
 Up to six credits of elective course work may include courses offered by other schools/departments at ASU.
+Non-credit elective coursework may be taken with approval from the PhD Director.